NervanaSystems/ngraph/doc/sphinx/source/quantize/overview.rst

    c) Example implementations of State-of-the-Art (SotA) algorithms.

 #. `Inference Engine Calibration Tool`_ included as part of the OpenVINO
-   Toolkit calibrates a given FP32 model so that is can be run in low-precision 8-bit integer mode while keeping the input data of this model in the original precision.
+   Toolkit calibrates a given FP32 model so that it can be run in low-precision 8-bit integer mode while keeping the input data of this model in the original precision.

 #.
 Early-stage API support for the :doc:`../ops/quantize` and
    :doc:`../ops/dequantize` ``Ops``.